APPENDIX "B"

 conclude that . . .

-B8.3 In her "conclusions," the judge simply ignored
+B8.4 In her "conclusions" the judge ignored

-four different questions and used them as three headings (the third
+four different questions under three headings (one

 including two questions).